dougeby/IntuneDocs/InTuneDocs/DeployUse/set-up-your-subscription-with-lookout-mtp.md

 ### Step 3: Configure enrollment groups
 On the **Enrollment** tab, define a set of users whose devices should be enrolled with Lookout.
 Best practice is to start with a small group of users to test and become familiar with the product integrations.
 Once you are satisfied, you may extend the enrollment to additional groups of users.

 To get started with enrollments groups, define an Azure AD security group that would be a good first set of users to enroll in Lookout MTP.
-On the Lookout MTP Console, go to the **Intune Connector Enrollment page** and add the Azure AD security group Display Name(s) for enrollment.
+On the Lookout MTP Console, go to the **Intune Connector Enrollment tab** and add the Azure AD security group **Display Name(s)** for enrollment.

-When a user is in an enrollment group, any of their devices that are identified and supported in Azure AD will be enrolled and be eligible for activation in Lookout MTP.
+When a user is in an enrollment group, any of their devices that are identified and supported in Azure AD is enrolled and is eligible for activation in Lookout MTP.
 The first time they open the Lookout for Work app on their supported device, it is activated in Lookout MTP.
 ![screenshot of the Intune connector enrollment page](../media/mtp/lookout-mtp-enrollment.png)

 Best practice is to leave the increment to check for new devices to be the default 5 minutes.